 - Worker’s compensation: Exempt

-We do not cover some of the less common exemptions such as illness benefits, firefighter pensions, retirements involving stock, but we urge you to research those unique Florida bankruptcy exemptions at the Florida Debt Statutes and Exemptions Government website.
+Not covered here include less common exemptions such as illness benefits, firefighter pensions, retirements involving stock.
+However, we encourage you to research those unique Florida bankruptcy exemptions at the Florida Debt Statutes and Exemptions Government website.

 Your Options When Above Florida Bankruptcy Exemptions